andydelworth/andydelworth.github.io/_posts/2025-04-10-training-saes.md

 we can identify and/or mitigate algorithms that could be harmful.
 2. Increase performance: If we can understand the activation space of a model, we may be able to craft techniques to increase model performance (see [Discovering Latent Knowledge](https://arxiv.org/abs/2212.03827)).
+3. Gaining new knowledge: Language models are increasingly able to perform complex tasks.
+Sometimes the algorithms they compute to perform these tasks will be similar to the algorithms humans compute (e.g., [pattern matching](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)).
+Sometimes, the algorithms they compute may differ from the algorithms humans compute (e.g., [arithmetic](https://arxiv.org/pdf/2502.00873))

 ## Approach